JosephJamesCoop/Develop-Horiseon/README.md

 # Setup Requirements

-click on the link  https://josephjamescoop.github.io/Develop-Horiseon/
+click on the link  https://josephjamescoop.github.io/develop-horiseon/

 alternatively you can follow these steps/

-go to https://github.com/JosephJamesCoop/Develop-Horiseon and clone the repository open file titled Develop-Horizon open index.html in default browser
+go to https://github.com/JosephJamesCoop/develop-horiseon and clone the repository open file titled develop-horizon open index.html in default browser

 # Known Bugs